hazelcast/hazelcast-docker/README.md

 docker run -ti -e HZ_LICENSE_KEY=YOUR_LICENSE_KEY hazelcast/hazelcast-enterprise:latest
 ```

-Then console app will be started and you can play with Hazelcast.
+Then a Hazelcast Node will be started..

 ## Hazelcast Management Center